Interest rates have a strong influence on house prices, principally because changes in the interest rate affect the cost of mortgage payments.

 - In the long term, reducing planning restrictions to enable increase in supply

-- Government returning to policy of building council homes.
+- Government returning to a policy of building council homes.